TonyMSc/rl_first_project/report.md

   * 1 = Move Backward
   * 2 = Turn Left
   * 3 = Turn Right

-<br> When the agent achives an average score of +13 over 100 consecutive episodes, the enviornment is solved.
+When the agent achives an average score of +13 over 100 consecutive episodes, the enviornment is solved.

 The following Algorithms were tested.